 Brief list of unofficial demonyms for US states: Connecticutensian, Arkansawyer, Goober-grabber (Georgia), Egyptian (Illinois, for some reason), New Hampshireman/woman; Pennamite (Pennsylvania); Swamp Yankee (Rhode Island); Sandlapper (South Carolina); Masshole.
 My favorite demonym?
 Denizens of Moose Jaw, Saskatchewan are called Moose Javians.
 Please also see this list of puddings, a top-10 wikipedia page.

-2. Lest you think dessert-centric riots are solely the province of Englishmen, I would point you to the Eggnog Riot of 1826 (also known as the Grog Mutiny).
+2. Lest you think dessert-centric riots are the sole province of Englishmen, I would point you to the Eggnog Riot of 1826, also known as the Grog Mutiny.
 West Point cadets were displeased to learn that, due to the banishment of alcohol, their yuletide eggnog would be whiskey-free.
-You might assume the riot, then, was an attempt at redress.
-Not quite: after smuggling a barrel of rum into the barracks, a group of cadets proceeded to get lit up, which was followed by them drunkenly careering around the campus, breaking windows, yelling, fighting, firing guns, and being generally drunk and disorderly.
-More than 70 cadets were involved one way or the other (twenty were court-martialed), including future CSA president Jefferson “Jeff” Davis, future CSA generals Hugh Mercer and Benjamin Humphreys, future Chief Justice of the Supreme Court John Archibald Campbell, and a cadet named Thomas Swords Jr., which, great name.
+One might think the riot was an attempt at redress.
+But no: after smuggling a barrel of rum into their barracks, a crew of drunken cadets careered around the campus, breaking windows, fighting, firing guns, and being generally disorderly.
+More than 70 cadets were involved, including future CSA president Jefferson “Jeff” Davis, future CSA generals Hugh Mercer and Benjamin Humphreys, future Chief Justice of the Supreme Court John Archibald Campbell, and a cadet named Thomas Swords Jr., who I am including because I like the name.

 3. Going back to irregular demonyms, how about the Flemish?
-One under-acknowledged Flem is Simon Stevin (1548-1620).
-Stevin fits that broad category of centuries-ago intellectuals who made seminal contributions to multiple fields.
-For example, he was three years ahead of Galileo in figuring out that bodies fall at same acceleration regardless of weight, and a year ahead of Kepler in recognizing that the moon caused the tides (though the first suggestion dates back to 150 BC).
-He created notation for decimals and suggested that the use of decimals for weights, coins, and other measures was imminent (of course he was right, everyone knows an inch is 0.08333333333333… of a foot.
-And the hogshead, don’t forget the hogshead.).
-His Arithmetic was the first documented “Western” manuscript with the general solution for the quadratic equation, which had actually been solved 1000 years earlier by Indian mathematicians, but please go right on believing the Enlightenment was on the vanguard of human knowledge.
-He also created the land yacht, but died in 1620 after falling overboard from the test model and being devoured by a land shark.
+One under-acknowledged Flem is Simon Stevin (1548-1620), one of many centuries-ago intellectuals who made seminal contributions to multiple fields.
+He was three years ahead of Galileo in figuring out that bodies fall at the same acceleration regardless of weight, and a year ahead of Kepler in recognizing that the moon causes tides.
+He also created notation for decimals and claimed that their use for weights, coins, and other measures was imminent.
+Of course he was right, we all know that an inch is 0.0833333333… of a foot.
+His Arithmetic was the first documented Western manuscript with the general solution for the quadratic equation, which had been solved 1000 years earlier by Indian mathematicians, but please go right on believing the Enlightenment was on the vanguard of human knowledge.
+He also invented the land yacht, but died in 1620 after falling overboard from the test model and being devoured by a land shark.

 My favorite Stevinism was his breaking from the traditional Latin and using Dutch in scientific manuscripts.
 This was not arbitrary: he’d undertaken a linguistic analysis of European languages, and found that Dutch had the highest number of concepts that could be expressed monosyllabically, making it the most efficient language.